Why Ampersand?

 - Free your users from unneccessary constraints, which workflow models can sometimes impose.

-- Be baffled by the precision with which you can formalize legal rules.
+- Be baffled by the precision with which you can formalize rules, even legal rules.

 - Reduce your programming effort by using Ampersand's software generator.
 Bring complex changes, even when changing your data model, to production faster.